 Friday’s have just got that friday feeling back

-Like it or loathe it, TGI Friday’s – one of the world’s longest running restaurant chains – has been given an overdue new look and identity.
+Like it or loathe it, TGI Friday’s – one of the world’s longest running restaurant chains – has been given an overdue new branding and identity.

 It’s not exactly my choice of American-style dining, it’s all a bit clinical and lacking in character, but that’s just my opinion.
 I’m not knocking it; if anything, I’d like to sing its praises; to a point.
 It’s a much-loved, fun-packed, quirky, New York eatery that’s been adored for decades by millions all around the globe.
 It’s an American institution.